Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-07-13-DFT_electric_field.md

 2. `DIPOL`  should be set to the weight center of the structure.
 After countless tests, it seems this setting is most likely to help with the convergence during electronic minimization.

+3. `EFIELD` describes the force acted on electrons so it points to the opposite direction of the derivative of the elecostatic potential (data stored in `LOCPOT`).
+It's the opposite of the direction of the commonly defined "electric field" (the direction of the force a positive charge feels. i.e. pointing from a positive charge towards an negative charge).

 ## Result

 Using these tags and a 2D graphene layer (made into orthorhombic), I calculated the ion-clamped electric field response focusing on the charge and dipole properties.